nais/doc/docs/persistence/redis.md

 | `cloudName`             | Where the Redis instance should run.                                                                  |
 | `terminationProtection` | Protects the instance against unintended termination.
 Must be set to `false` before deletion.         |

-We use Aivens operator, so the Redis resource is [documented in detail](https://aiven.github.io/aiven-operator/api-reference/redis.html) in the Aiven documentation.

 There are some fields available that should not be used:

 | field                  |                                                                                                 |